kostya-lnk-ms/crawler/ReadMe.md

 The application running time is limited to 59 seconds, so for a big web site it might terminate without producing a site map.
 Dynamic web sites (which use java script to generate contents) are not supported.
+The application would not recover from connection problems e.g. connection and access permission errors are not ignored.